luongnv89/ai-one-file-arcade/README.md

    - Open a PR with your game
    - CI will automatically validate your submission

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed instructions!
+When running the app locally, open `http://localhost:5173/contribute` (also linked in the site nav) for an interactive, step-by-step contributor guide covering the full quality checklist.

 ## 🔒 Security